PAST PERFORMANCE IS NOT INDICATIVE OF FUTURE RETURNS.

 The Premium Capture System consists of writing deep out of the money covered and/or uncovered options to capture premiums, providing a more balanced and predictable source of returns.
 (Option positions may also increase the risk of market exposure.)
 Every period, options that meet proprietary risk parameters are written with the goal being to capture the premium by letting them expire, or occasionally by purchasing them back at a profit.
 Strict risk controls are used to limit the downside risks and achieve a desirable risk/reward ratio.

-Weekly option spreads may also be utilized in gold, mini S&P, and crude, if various risk parameters are met.
+Weekly option spreads may also be utilized in mini or micro S&P if various risk parameters are met.
 Tight risk controls are in place for these short term options, which are typically held five days or less, but may be held up to 12 days on occasion.
+In certain environments, weekly option spreads may be utilized in gold and crude as well, if strict risk parameters are met as well.

 Company Info